 Students who enjoy discovering how technology works are considered favourably over those who use technology.

 All placements are in Canberra.
 Students from interstate are encouraged to apply.
-Interstate students are responsible for their own travel and accommodation.
+Interstate students will receive assistance with travel (transportation) costs.
+Interstate students are responsible for their own accommodation.

 Upcoming work experience program dates